Lets Discuss Kennel Cough

 With many respiratory infections, dogs have the same level of energy and appetite.
 If we suspect your dog may have a respiratory infection we will quarantine your dog and call you to pick him or her up immediately.

-If you suspect your dog may be sick please err on the side of caution and do not bring your dog to the Resort for the safety of all our guests.
+If you suspect your dog may be sick or sounds like something is stuck in their throat,,,please err on the side of caution and do not bring your dog to the Resort for the safety of all our guests and phone us to advise.
 If your dog has a cough we have policies in place for their return to the facility.

 VACCINATION AND PREVENTION